Main Content

 • MATLAB programmers can return custom HTTP headers, HTTP status codes, HTTP status messages, and payloads in functions deployed to MATLAB Production Server.

-To work as a web request handler, the MATLAB function that you deploy to the server must accept one input argument that is a scalar structure array, and return one output argument that is a scalar structure array.
+To work as web request handlers, the MATLAB functions that you deploy to the server must accept one scalar structure array as input and return one scalar structure array as output.

 The structure in the function input argument provides information about the client request.
-Clients can send custom HTTP headers and custom payloads.
+In their requests, clients can send custom HTTP headers and custom payloads.
 There are no data format restrictions on the payload that the deployed function can accept.
 For example, the function can accept raw data in binary or ASCII formats, CSV data, or JSON data that is not in the schema specified by the MATLAB Production Server RESTful API.
 Clients can also use the Transfer-Encoding: chunked header to send data in chunks.
-In chunked transfer encoding, though the server receives payload in chunks, the input structure receives payload data in entirety.
+In chunked transfer encoding, though the server receives the payload in chunks, the input structure receives payload data in its entirety.

 Field NameData TypeDimensionsDescription